How to use a glossary (or term base) in your translation project

 Loco glossaries are just translation projects like any other.
 To add new terms, simply create a new project for your glossary, and start adding common words and short phrases.
 Translate these into as many languages as needed.

-Once your glossary is created, you can make the terms available to other projects via those projects' settings.
+Once a glossary is created, you can make its terms available to other projects via those projects' settings.

 For example, you may have a project called "Jargon" (containing short phrases) and another called "Company website" (containing longer texts).
 From the "Company website" project settings, select the "Sources" tab and choose "Jargon" from the Glossaries dropdown list.